 White seabass isn’t actually seabass, it’s a type of croaker known for its large size and good flavor.
 In addition to white seabass, the fish is marketed as white weakfish and king croaker.
 White seabass is sold fresh and frozen as fillets and has a firm texture with moist flakes when cooked lending itself to a lot of culinary options.
 Although it is available year-round, pricing is best during summer months.

-~70% of white seabass landings meet a Seafood Watch "Good Alternative (yellow)" rating (drift gillnet and bottom gillnet-caught from California)
+~100% of white seabass landings meet a Seafood Watch "Good Alternative (yellow)" rating (wild-caught from California)

 White seabass are distinguishable by a raised ridge along the length of their belly and a continuous dorsal fin.
 Females generally mature at three years old and 24 inches in length, and males at two years old and 20 inches in length.
 The oldest reported white seabass was 27 years old, and heaviest reported was 93 pounds and five feet long.
 Females spawn four to five times in a season, which is typically during the summer, and can lay over one million eggs.
 The eggs float with the ocean current until they develop into dark-colored larvae and settle in coastal areas.
 Warmer ocean temperatures, such as the El Niño effect, have helped to increase the survival of young white seabass.
 Populations are shown to migrate northwards during these periods.
 Adult white seabass have a versatile diet, eating a variety of fish and invertebrates including northern anchovy, Pacific mackerel, market squid, and pelagic red crab.